Hexagon/blog/src/posts/2023-09-19_ssh-keys-passwordless-login.md

 ## Disabling Password Authentication on a SSH Server

+**WARNING: Ensure you've successfully tested and can log in using your SSH key before proceeding.
+Disabling password authentication without setting up key-based access could lock you out of your server.**

 If you're administering your own SSH server and have set up SSH keys, you can improve security by disabling password authentication.
 This ensures that access is only possible through SSH keys.

-**Important: Before doing this, make sure it is possible to log in using your SSH key, and that you have the private part of the key backed up.
-Or that you have physical console access to the server.**

-### Step-by-step guide:

 1. **Edit the SSH daemon configuration**